pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/08_Dynamic_Select_Types.md

 Provide a options provider class which implements at least the getOptions method as shown below.
 For the select datatype you can also provide a getDefaultValue implementation.

+The optional hasStaticOptions method allows you to define whether your options are depending on the object context or not.
+For object-context depending option there will be no batch assignment mode.
+Also, filtering can only be done through a text field instead of the options list.

 ```php
 <?php